mcNets/UnoKeyboard/README.md

 The method generates a scaffold with the keyboard layout and adds it to the `Window` content.
 You can then use the new RootFrame to publish your actual content.

-To activate the main window, add the following line to your `App.xaml.cs` file:The control manages focus events using the FocusManager, so the keyboard will be shown whenever a control receives focus.
+To activate the main window, add the following line to your `App.xaml.cs` file.
+The control manages focus events using FocusManager, so the keyboard will be shown whenever any TextBox control gets the focus.

 ```csharp
 MainWindow.AddKeyboard(height: 300);